pandgey/pandgeyDots/README.md

 3. Copy all the stuff that you need

 Awesome!
 You now have your very WM (or mine at least :D )!

+# Grub

+I use this [grub](https://github.com/jacksaur/Gorgeous-GRUB?tab=readme-ov-file).
+It has lots of stuff, design and options there.
+Pick one that suits you!
+Everyone say "Thank you, Jacksaur!".